PostHog/posthog.com/contents/blog/interview-snapshot-guide.md

   - Product engineers
 ---

-Regularly talking to users is an important habit for any team, but it's wasted without an efficient way to share what you learn.
-Traditional scientific methods are effective but too time consuming, especially for a fast-moving startup.
-Interview snapshots are our solution.

-Championed by Teresa Torres in the book [Continuous Discovery Habits](https://www.amazon.co.uk/Continuous-Discovery-Habits-Discover-Products/dp/1736633309), interview snapshots are great conversation starters you can create with minimal effort.
+Regularly talking to users is an important habit for any product team, but it's wasted without an efficient way to share what you learn.
+At PostHog, we favor interview snapshots.
+Championed by Teresa Torres in the book [Continuous Discovery Habits](https://www.amazon.co.uk/Continuous-Discovery-Habits-Discover-Products/dp/1736633309), we like snapshots because:

+ 1. They're easy to create – 30 minutes maximum if you do them right after an interview.
+ 2. They're easy to digest – no scrolling necessary, just drop a screenshot into Slack.
+ 3. They're conversation starters – each individual snapshot triggers lively debate and ideas.

 In this guide, I'll share how we create user interview snapshots at PostHog.

 ## Interview snapshots explained